infinum/eightshift-docs/docs/guides/blocks-block-from-components.md

 };
 ```

-Here we'll use our ready made component (built out of other components - reusability), and wrap it in [React Fragment](https://reactjs.org/docs/fragments.html).
+Here we'll use our ready-made component (built out of other components - reusability), and wrap it in [React Fragment](https://reactjs.org/docs/fragments.html).
 It is a pattern used so that we can return multiple elements.
 Another thing you'll note is the usage of `<InspectorControls />` [component](https://github.com/WordPress/gutenberg/tree/master/packages/block-editor/src/components/inspector-controls).
 It is used to display settings of the block in the sidebar (in our case our options that contain the image upload component).
 Lastly, both our `<CardEditor />` and `<InspectorControls />` are wrapped in the `<Fragment />` wrapper due to Reacts one top-level element rule.
-If your block doesn't have Options, you can only have `<CardEditor />` component in here.
+If your block doesn't have options, you can only have `<CardEditor />` component in here.

 ### PHP view